 Mastering the Long/Short Tool - your visual roadmap for risk management

-If you're new to trading, one of the fastest ways to build confidence is to make your plan visible.
+If you are new to trading, one of the fastest ways to build clarity is to make your plan visible on the chart.

 Not in your head.

-In simple terms, the Long/Short tool is a drawing feature in TradingView that lets you place a potential trade plan directly on the chart.
+The Long/Short Tool is a drawing feature in TradingView that lets you map a potential trade directly on the chart.
+It helps you see your entry, stop-loss area, and target area before a trade is taken.

 It does not place orders.